api3dao/oev-docs/docs/oev-searchers/in-depth/mev-with-signed-apis.md

 # MEV with Signed APIs

-One step closer to OEV searching is to extend MEV bots to utilize the public [base feed endpoints](/oev-searchers/in-depth/dapis/#base-feed-endpoints).
+An intermediate step towards OEV searching is to extend MEV bots to utilize the public
+[base feed endpoints](/oev-searchers/in-depth/dapis/#base-feed-endpoints).
 These endpoints are also used by the API3 push oracle, so there is tight competition to be the fastest with the on-chain transaction.